santhosh-kumar/ContextualObjectSearchRetrieval/README.md

 A multi-camera object search and retrieval algorithm using matlab.

-This is a matlab implementation of the papers "Context-Aware Hypergraph Modeling for Re-identification and Summarization" submitted to TMM and "Context-Aware Graph Modeling for Object Search and Retrieval in a Wide Area Camera Network" published in ICDSC'13.
+This is a matlab implementation of the papers "Context-Aware Hypergraph Modeling for Re-identification and Summarization" published in Transactions of Multimedia and "Context-Aware Graph Modeling for Object Search and Retrieval in a Wide Area Camera Network" published in ICDSC'13.

 Usage
 ------------